CravingCrates/AnkiCollab-Plugin/README.md

 ![A blue arrow pointing to AnkiCollab's addon code on the Anki Addon page.](https://i.imgur.com/oTlWGHF.png)

-Inside of Anki, go Tools → Add-ons → Get Add-ons.
+Inside of Anki desktop app, go `Tools → Add-ons → Get Add-ons`.
 From here, a box should pop up where you can enter the code.

 ![Anki's install add-on window.](https://i.imgur.com/7X6fULn.png)